III A Man

 Object true treatment centers on molding of the object according to object related criteria.

-It entails cognition of the object, approach by its class and realization according to the desired result.
+It entails cognition of the object, approach by its class and realization by practical means.

 It crosses subject-object relations over the range of non-expression, expression and expression roll back.

 Cognition deciphers an item with its properties to make it palpable for mental-physical handling.

 Objective, confirmed qualitative and quantitative knowledge serves as data base and mental horizon.

 It is assisted by experience, routine, know-how, technical and soft skills.